Thank you everybody who clicked in on my poll!

 Pdf with photos of braids

 Unfortunately Pdf’s are a totally different format from websites/ blog posts.
-I had to use a separate hosting site (Scribd) to display my 3-loop photo-tutorial document in a little window on one of my blog’s pages, and I didn’t like the way Scribd then tried to market it without informing me!
-I originally wrote that and a few other pdf photo-tutes as a favor to the braids_and_bands yahoo list*, for them to post in their “files” section, but I probably won’t be making any more…It’s just too difficult and time-consuming to make photo-tutorials for complicated finger-movements with multiple strands of string in each shot. (planning, taking, selecting, editing the photos takes forever times four, and then you have to lay them all out with text and notice that something is missing that requires ANOTHER photo-shoot which must match the first one seamlessly.)
-Even with a cameraman—my husband, who won’t do it anymore!—for my 9 and 11-loop photo-tutes, this was hard.
-Doing it alone for my 3-loop photo-tute was, ahem, let’s just say hellish!
+I had to use a separate hosting site (Scribd) to display my 3-loop photo-tutorial pdf document in a little window on one of my blog’s pages, and I didn’t like the way Scribd then tried to market it without informing me! (this is resolved-I now have a free download link that bypasses Scribd.)
+I originally wrote that and a few other pdf photo-tutes for the braids_and_bands yahoo list*, for them to post in their “files” section, but I probably won’t be making any more…It’s just too difficult and time-consuming to make photo-tutorials for complicated finger-movements with multiple strands of string in each shot. (planning, taking, selecting, editing the photos takes forever times four, and then you have to lay them all out with text and notice that something is missing that requires ANOTHER photo-shoot which must match the first one seamlessly.)
+Even with a cameraman—my husband, who won’t do it anymore!—for my 9 and 11-loop photo-tutes, it was hard.
+Doing it alone for the 3-loop photo-tute was, ahem, let’s just say hellish!

 On the other hand, if you just want to download my content, there are some free online programs you can use for converting a web article into a pdf or other print-friendly format.
 You’re welcome to use those as long as you are downloading for your own use, or to share off-line for free, like with your friends or club.
 (My full copyright info is at the bottom of the sidebar.)